Boudoir Session Planning Guide

 Make a Statement

-Pairing an accessory or two (see recommendations below) with each outfit can really help bring some extra dimension to your images.
+Pairing an accessory or two (see my recommendations below) with each outfit can really help bring some extra dimension to your images.
 Necklaces, bracelets and earrings bring great visual interest, so choose pieces that don't compete for attention.
-If you want your session to have a bit of an editorial vibe, fresh florals in a crown or stems around the bed can be a truly romantic touch as well!
+If you want your session to have a bit of an editorial vibe, fresh florals in a crown can be a truly romantic touch as well!

 If you're looking to bring on a pro to style your session, I've worked with some of the best in the business and would be happy to give you their information!